-It is also very important to note that Elijah built the altar with twelve stones.
+It is also imperative to note that Elijah built the altar with twelve stones.

 What are the underlying divine and timeless principles in Elijah’s actions?

-God’s fire of revival will not fall upon just any altar we raise or build for God.
-Every mighty revival or move of God requires an altar, a foundation or platform.
+God’s revival fire will not fall upon just any altar we raise or build for God.
+Every mighty revival or move of God requires an altar, a foundation, or a platform.
 However, not all altars or foundations are suitable to receive, carry, sustain or advance national revival.

-Elijah built with twelve stones.
-This represents apostolic foundation.
-The Lord Jesus Christ raised, built and empowered twelve apostles to be the foundation of the mighty revival He came into the world to pioneer.
+Elijah was built with twelve stones.
+This represents an apostolic foundation.
+The Lord Jesus Christ raised and empowered twelve apostles to be the foundation of the mighty revival He came into the world to pioneer.

-Until Matthias was chosen to replace Judas Iscariot so as to make them twelve and complete as the foundation of the New Testament Church, God did not send down His Spirit upon the early disciples who had gathered in the Upper Room awaiting the fulfillment of the Lord’s promise (Acts 1:15-26, Eph.
+Until Matthias was chosen to replace Judas Iscariot to make them twelve and complete the foundation of the New Testament Church, God did not send down His Spirit upon the early disciples when they gathered in the Upper Room awaiting the fulfillment of the Lord’s promise (Acts 1:15-26, Eph.
 2:20).

 The Scripture reveals that the New Testament Church is “built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone.”
 (Eph.
 2:20 NKJV).

-This is what Jude referred to as “the faith which was once for all delivered to the saints.”
-(Jude 1:3 NKJV).
-It is complete and perfect; there is nothing left to be added, removed, or modified!
+Jude referred to this as “the faith which was once for all delivered to the saints” (Jude 1:3 NKJV).
+It is complete and perfect; nothing is left to be added, removed, or modified!